 Proofreading Secrets of Best-Selling Authors

 Ever wonder how best-selling authors achieved their success?
 Part of the answer is attention to detail.
 In Proofreading Secrets of Best-Selling Authors, professional freelance author/editor Kathy Ide shares tips she’s picked up during her years in the publishing industry.
 You’ll learn how multi-published authors check their manuscripts for typos and inconsistencies.
 You’ll discover what reference books US publishers use.
 And you’ll get industry-standard answers to the most common questions you’ll face in the areas of punctuation, usage, grammar, and spelling.
 All logically organized and written in easy-to-understand language.
 This book contains all of the information that was in Polishing the PUGS: Punctuation, Usage, Grammar, and Spelling (which is now out of print) plus additional PUGS guidelines and tips from actual best-selling authors on proofreading for typos, inconsistencies, and inaccuracies.
 To order Proofreading Secrets of Best-Selling Authors from Amazon, click here.
 To order Proofreading Secrets of Best-Selling Authors from Barnes & Noble, click here.
-(Note that B&N is often cheaper, sometimes by as much as 20 or 30 cents.
-So check both places before you buy!)

 “Do I capitalize north or not?
 When should church be capitalized and when should it be lowercased?
 What about earth?
 Or master’s degree?”

 If you often find yourself asking such questions while proofreading your manuscript or someone else’s, you’ll find the answers right here.
 Kathy Ide’s Capitalization Dictionary is an alphabetical list of words that writers and editors often wonder about when it comes to capitalization rules.